mjao1/trackstar/README.md

 ## Overview

-Trackstar is a bike theft prevention system consisting of a hardware device and mobile app:
+Trackstar consists of a hardware device and mobile app:

 - **Hardware Device**: A small, discrete device that attaches to your bike and monitors for unauthorized movement
 - **Mobile App**: Receive instant alerts when motion is detected, view your bike's location on a map, and remotely trigger an alarm